Skip to content

 How Often Should You Feed Guppies?

-Most adult guppies are commonly fed:
+Most adult guppies do best fed:

-→ 1–2 times daily
+→ 2–3 times daily in small portions

 Common Feeding Mistakes